Winter Bill FAQs

 • What is the Supplemental PPAC?

-• Is the increase unique to Massena?
+• Is the price increase unique to Massena?

 • Does Massena Electric offer a levelized payment plan?

 Yes.
 Massena Electric has a budget billing program.
-This will not reduce the amount you owe. .
+This will not reduce the amount you owe.
 However, it will spread out these high heating bills over the course of the next several months.
 If you are interested in a levelized payment plan, call 315-764-0253 and ask about Budget Billing.

 • Where can I get help to pay my bill?